Executive Summary on Borrowing

 The outstanding obligation to the MFA is the gross loan request, less the sum of the accumulated principal payments and the actuarial adjustments to date – or in other words, the reducing balance on the amortization schedule as of the most current date.

-For details of specific Issues, please see your Status of Loans report in the Client Portal, and to estimate borrowing costs for new loans, please see the Long Term Debt Amortization Schedules.
+For details of specific Issues, please see your Loan Rates and Dates report in the Client Portal, and to estimate borrowing costs for new loans, please see the Long Term Debt Amortization Schedules.

 Early Loan Repayments: